NH Species List & photos

 have been necessary as the science of mineralogy has developed.
 New species names have been added,

 lists conform to the currently approved species definitions.
+Many minerals have names that are not recognized as species names, (eg. mica, tourmaline).

 physical specimen is illuminated in the display.